lima1/sttkit/README.md

 ## Installation

-These scripts require Seurat 3.2 with Visium support.
+These scripts require Seurat 3.2 or later with Visium support.

 ```
 install.packages("Seurat")